-This timber tram shelter was built between 1932 and 1939 after the tramline was extended to Rainworth.
+This timber tram shelter was built between 1937 and 1939 when the tramline was extended to Bardon.
 Most extram shelters are presently located on existing or abandoned Council bus routes.
 The majority were constructed by Brisbane City Council as a result of petitioning by community groups or progress societies.